sei-entropy/lesson-w04d01-modern-js/README.md

     let dayAbbreviations = [];

-    // Find the abbreviation of all days and add them to dayAbbreviations array
+    // Find the abbreviation of all days and add them to dayAbbreviations Array
     // Write your solution here
     ```
 4. century20